aridanpantoja/eslint-prettier-nextjs/README.md

 ```

 #### 3. Configure VSCode for AutoFix

+To set up ESLint in Visual Studio Code:

+- Open VSCode and go to Extensions `Ctrl + Shift + X` or `Command + Shift + X`.
+- Search "ESLint" and install the extension by Dirk Baeumer.
+- (Optional) Restart VSCode.

 To enable automatic code fixes on save in Visual Studio Code, add the following setting to your `settings.json`:

 ```json